ZVahedi/UR5_Depalletizing/README.md

 # UR5_Depalletizing
-This repository contains aURscript code for a UR5e robot to perform a de-palletizing task.
+This repository contains a URscript code for a UR5e robot to perform a de-palletizing task.
 It is a depalletizing program, meaning the parts are picked from a pallet and placed in front of the worker/participant.
 After selecting the "depalletizing" in the Wizard section of the Polyscope.

 Originally developed in Polyscope, hence it is presented in a text file here.
 This script demonstrates robot motion planning, gripper control, and logic for item handling in a pallet pattern.